[Updated: December 2020]

 Sometimes the writers aren’t able to give you a fixed price for the project fee because they are not aware of the full scope of the project.
 You can always ask for an estimate and then get back to them when they have done their research.

 In addition to this, ask them for details of all the services they will provide surrounding your white paper.
 Remember, great content is nothing without great presentation, so make sure that you have factored a great graphic designer into your costs as well if that isn’t part of the original quote.
 Doing some up front work will help you ensure you are getting the best value for your marketing bucks.

 Finally, you might want to look into getting the writer to include an extended commitment, including handling comments and updating the content.
 Furthermore, ask for professional advice when it comes to promoting the white paper.

 At the end of the day, you will always get what you pay for.
-Your whitepaper needs to deliver value to your prospect, and if it does that well it will in turn deliver value back to your business.
+Your whitepaper, report or other long-form content needs to deliver value to your prospect, and if it does that well it will in turn deliver value back to your business.